digital-asset/docs.daml.com/docs/2.7.5/docs/canton/usermanual/identity_management.rst

 Note that the ``participant.parties.enable`` macro only works if the participant controls their namespace themselves, either directly by having the namespace key or through delegation (via ``NamespaceDelegation``).

-..
-TODO(i9579): adjust documentation in step 6 for closed domains

 Participant Onboarding
 ~~~~~~~~~~~~~~~~~~~~~~